M. P. Shiel: Serial publication

 Shiel's popular reputation was made by another work for hire.
-This began as a serial contracted by Peter Keary (1865–1915), of C. Arthur Pearson Ltd, to capitalise on public interest in a crisis in China (which became known as the Scramble for Concessions.)
+This began as a serial contracted by Peter Keary (1865–1915), of C. Arthur Pearson Ltd, to capitalise on public interest in a crisis in China (which became known as the Scramble for Concessions).

 The Empress of the Earth ran weekly in Short Stories from 5 February – 18 June 1898.
 The early chapters incorporated actual headline events as the crisis unfolded, and proved a success with the reading public.
 Pearson responded by ordering Shiel to double the length of the serial to 150,000 words, but Shiel cut it back by a third for the book version, which was rushed out that July as The Yellow Danger.

 Some contemporary critics described this novel as a fictionalisation of Charles Henry Pearson's National Life and Character: A Forecast (1893).
 Shiel's Asian villain, Dr. Yen How, has been cited as a possible basis for Sax Rohmer's much better-known Dr. Fu Manchu.
 Dr. Yen How was probably based on the Chinese revolutionary Sun Yat-sen (1866–1925), who had first gained fame in England in 1896 when he was kidnapped and imprisoned at the Chinese embassy in London until public outrage pressured the British government to demand his release.
 Similar kidnapping incidents occurred in several of Shiel's subsequent novels.
-The Yellow Danger was Shiel's most successful book during his lifetime, going through numerous editions, particularly when the Boxer Rebellion of 1899–1901 seemed to confirm his fictional portrayal of Chinese hostility to the West.
+The Yellow Danger was Shiel's most successful book during his lifetime.
 Shiel himself considered the novel hackwork, and seemed embarrassed by its success.
-It was a likely influence on H.G.
-Wells in The War in the Air (1908), Jack London in The Unparalleled Invasion (1910), and others.
+It was a likely influence on H. G. Wells in The War in the Air (1908), Jack London in The Unparalleled Invasion (1910), and others.

-His next novel was another serial contracted by Pearson to tie into the Spanish–American War.
+Shiel's next novel was another serial contracted by Pearson to tie into the Spanish–American War.
 Contraband of War ran in Pearson's Weekly 7 May – 9 July 1898, again incorporating headline events into the serial as the war progressed.
 It was published as a book the following year.